 In the United States, two formal carsharing demonstration research projects were conducted in the 1980s.
-The first was Mobility Enterprise, operated as a Purdue University research program from 1983 to 1986 in West Lafayette, Indiana (12, 13).
+The first was Mobility Enterprise, operated as a Purdue University research program from 1983 to 1986 in West Lafayette, Indiana (13, 14).
 Each household leased a very small "mini" car for short local trips and was given access to a shared fleet of "special purpose" vehicles (i.e., large sedans, trucks, and recreational vehicles).

-In this field test, the dedicated minivehicles leased by participants were used for 75% of the households' vehicle miles traveled (VMT).
-In contrast, the carsharing fleet was only used 35% of the time that it was available to households throughout the experiment.
+In this field test, the dedicated mini vehicles leased by participants were used for 75 percent of the households' vehicle miles traveled (VMT).
+In contrast, the carsharing fleet was only used 35 percent of the time that it was available to households throughout the experiment.

-A second major U.S. carsharing project was the Short-Term Auto Rental (STAR) demonstration in San Francisco (12).
-The STAR company operated as a private enterprise from December 1983 to March 1985, providing individuals in an apartment complex use of a short-term vehicle (for a few minutes up to several days).
+A second major U.S. carsharing project was the Short-Term Auto Rental (STAR) demonstration in San Francisco (13).
+The STAR company operated as a private enterprise from December 1983 to March 1985, providing individuals in an apartment complex use of a shortterm vehicle (for a few minutes up to several days).
 Feasibility study funds were made available from the Urban Mass Transportation Administration and the California Department of Transportation.

 Users paid on a per-minute and per-mile basis until a maximum daily rate was reached.
-The members shared a fleet of 51 vehicles (44 cars, 5 wagons, and 2 light-duty trucks), with 10 additional vehicles available as backups during periods of peak demand.
-Membership peaked at approximately 350 participants (14).
+The members shared a fleet of 51 vehicles (44 cars, five wagons, and two light-duty trucks), with ten additional vehicles available as backups during periods of peak demand.
+Membership peaked at approximately 350 participants (15).

-This project failed halfway through the planned 3-year program.
+This project failed halfway through the planned three-year program.
 The primary problem was that many tenants were students who shared apartments and were not actually listed on the lease.
 Thus, it was often difficult to obtain vehicle payments from "unofficial" tenants.
-Another failing was the pricing structure of STAR: it encouraged long-term (more than 24-h), as well as short-term (less than 24-h) rentals.
+Another failing was the pricing structure of STAR: It encouraged long-term, as well as short-term rentals.
 Long rentals sometimes resulted in long-distance towing charges when the old, often poor-quality cars broke down several hundred miles from San Francisco.
 STAR's management tried to cut costs by purchasing used economy-class vehicles, but this resulted in high repair costs.
 Also, STAR apparently offered too many models in each vehicle class, leaving members dissatisfied when a particular car was unavailable (Martin Russell, unpublished data).

-A more recent U.S. research project was a 2-year (1996 to 1998) study of station car rentals at Bay Area Rapid Transit (BART) district stations.
-For this BART project, Cervero et al. (15, 16) conducted an early market assessment of station cars using a stated-preference survey.
-Nearly 50 electric vehicles were used, including forty Personal Independent Vehicle Company City Bees from Norway, two Toyota recreational active vehicles with four-wheel drive (RAV-4s), and five Kewets from Denmark (17).
+A more recent U.S. research project was a two-year (1996-98) study of station car rentals at Bay Area Rapid Transit (BART) District stations.
+For this BART project, Cervero et al. (16, 17) conducted an early market assessment of station cars using a stated-preference survey.Nearly 50 electric vehicles were used, including 40 PIVCO City Bees from Norway; two ToyotaRAV-4s; and five Kewets from Denmark (18).

-In addition, several station car programs were launched in the mid-1990s by rail transit operators seeking to relieve parking shortages at stations (and desiring to avoid the high cost of building more parking infrastructure), electric utilities (eyeing a potential market for battery-powered electric vehicles), and air quality regulators (seeking to reduce vehicle usage and pollution).
-Many of these programs struggled with the high cost and low reliability of first-generation electric cars.
-Although shared use is the goal of many station car programs, as of early 2002 only a few had aggressively incorporated shared-use practices (i.e., the programs typically have low user-tovehicle ratios).
-Nonetheless, it was these experiences of "zeroemission" battery electric vehicles, ostensibly used to reduce travel, encourage transit, and reduce pollution that inspired California regulators to integrate the carsharing and station car concepts into the ZEV mandate credit structure.
+In addition, several station car programs were launched in the mid-1990s by rail transit operators seeking to relieve parking shortages at stations (and desiring to avoid the high cost of building more parking infrastructure), electric utilities (eyeing a potential market for batterypowered electric vehicles), and air quality regulators (seeking to reduce vehicle usage and pollution).
+Many of these programs struggled with the high cost and low reliability of firstgeneration electric cars.
+While shared use is the goal of many station car programs, as of early-2002 only a few had aggressively incorporated shared-use practices (i.e., the programs typically have low user-to-vehicle ratios).
+Nonetheless, it was these experiences of "zero emission" battery electric vehicles, ostensibly used to reduce travel, encourage transit, and reduce pollution that inspired California regulators to integrate the carsharing and station car concepts into the ZEV mandate credit structure.